netdata/netdata/docs/quickstart/infrastructure.md

 # Monitor your infrastructure

-Real-time infrastructure monitoring with Netdata Cloud.
-View key metrics, insightful charts, and active alarms from all your nodes.
+Learn how to view key metrics, insightful charts, and active alarms from all your nodes, with Netdata Cloud's real-time infrastructure monitoring.

 [Netdata Cloud](https://app.netdata.cloud) provides scalable infrastructure monitoring for any number of distributed nodes running the Netdata Agent.
 A node is any system in your infrastructure that you want to monitor, whether it's a